Lingua

 Arabic justification automatically inserts tatweel character

-RTF export filter enhancements to export multilingual text to other formats (Unicode encoding and Linguist’s Software or Scholar’s Press/SBL fonts are supported)
+RTF export filter enhancements to export multilingual text to other formats (Unicode encoding and Linguist’s Software fonts are supported)

 Click on a thumbnail below to see a full screen shot.